Our training and development programme is here to help the community rail movement continue to grow and fulfil its

 The bursary will fund or part-fund a course place or conference fees up to £200.
 The minimum bursary is £25.

-Round One is open until 30 November 2018 for courses and conferences that will take place before 31 March 2020.
+Round Two is open from Monday 7th January until 30 November 2019 for courses and conferences that will take place before 31 March 2020.
 Member organisations can apply for up to two bursaries during round two (Jan 2019-31 March 2020), but they must be for different people.
 Bursaries are provided on a first come, first served basis and the pot is limited so if you have something in mind please apply as soon as you can.